hashadar/fintracker-v1/README.md

 - `Asset`: Specific asset name
 - `Value`: Monetary value in pounds sterling
 - `Token Amount`: Optional field for crypto assets

+The application also supports a `Pension Cashflows` sheet with the following columns:
+- `Timestamp`: Date of the cashflow event
+- `Platform`: Pension provider name
+- `Asset`: Specific pension product/scheme
+- `Value`: Monetary value of the cashflow
+- `Cashflow Type`: The type of cashflow (e.g., 'Contribution', 'Fee', 'Transfer')
+- `Description`: A description of the cashflow (e.g., 'Employer contribution')

 ## Installation